LinkMenuExpand(external link)DocumentSearchCopyCopied

 Workaround: Use IgnoreCommandTransaction=true

-To easily migrate code from Connector/NET, use the IgnoreCommandTransaction=true connection string setting to emulate Connector/NET’s behaviour and not validate the value of MySqlCommand.Transaction.
+To easily migrate code from Connector/NET, use the IgnoreCommandTransaction=true connection string setting to emulate Connector/NET’s behavior and not validate the value of MySqlCommand.Transaction.
 By doing this, you will not need the code fixes prescribed below.

 Code Fix: Set MySqlCommand.Transaction